s-leger/lef_responsive_images/README.md

 **The cons :**

-- Precomputing 5 to 10 images (breakpoints +1) * 2 if retina can be time consuming on first load of the page.
+- Precomputing 5 to 10 images (breakpoints +1) can be time consuming on first load of the page.
 - Configuration to take account of grid system, breakpoints, and content frames.
 - Adapting templates to make system aware of layout.
-- ~~Not artistic direction friendly (but there is currently no one in typo3)~~

 **The pros :**